Velocidex/presentations/docs/presentations/sans_apac_2023/conclusions.md

 * Digital forensics is the best we have when preparation is insufficient!
-   * Unpopular Opinion: If we have to resort to forensics, we have already lost!

 * We can do some simple and easy things to improve our forensic preparedness.
 * The real world equivalent: Enhance surveillance in sensitive locations to ease deterrence and detection of crime!